-This is the village made famous by Edward Thomas's poem of that name, written in June 1914, on the eve of the Great War, in which Thomas was to perish at Arras.
-The railway, to the west of the village centre, is still the main line between Oxford and Worcester, but the station has long gone.
-However, the setting remains as idyllic as Thomas remembered it on that beautiful summer's day in what Sir Arnold Bax referred to as "that sinister carnival time", and Adlestrop has other claims to literary fame also, for Jane Austen made several visits here to stay with her uncle, the Reverend Thomas Leigh, and it has been suggested that the rectory and its grounds, Adelstrop House and Park, were the setting for her novel Mansfield Park, published in 1814.
+This is the Cotswold village with the picturesque-sounding name, made famous by Edward Thomas's poem, written on a hot summer's day in June 1914.
+The poem itself is rather spare and only its first stanza is particularly memorable, but the depressive Thomas, who was to perish at Arras, was soon to become famous as one of the poets of the Great War, and although Adlestrop is not a war poem as such, it has come to occupy an honorary position among the pantheon of contemporary verse as representing what Sir Arnold Bax later referred to as "that sinister carnival time" immediately preceding the conflagration.
+The railway, to the west of the village centre, around which the poem is based, is still the main line from Oxford to Worcester, but the station has long gone.
+However, the setting remains otherwise, perhaps not very dissimilar to the way Thomas remembered it, and Adlestrop has other claims to literary fame too, for Jane Austen made several visits here to stay with her uncle, the Reverend Thomas Leigh, and it has been suggested that the rectory and its grounds, Adlestrop House and Park, were the setting for her novel Mansfield Park, published exactly one hundred years before, in 1814.

-Perhaps inevitably after this introduction, the church (shown at the top of the page, from the northeast) does not really measure up to this illustriousness, being a relatively modest building, heavily restored in 1860, when all the windows appear to have been renewed in mock late thirteenth century style.
-It is pseudo-cruciform in plan (see Appendix 3) with the addition of a W. tower and a lean-to vestry against the west end of the chancel N. wall, but the tower appears to be still largely mediaeval, even though its features have been renewed.
+Perhaps inevitably after this, the church does not really measure up to its illustrious situation, being a relatively modest building, heavily restored in 1860, when all the windows appear to have been renewed in mock late thirteenth century style.
+It is pseudo-cruciform in plan (i.e. with transepts but no true crossing), with the addition of a W. tower and a lean-to vestry against the west end of the chancel N. wall, but the tower appears still to be essentially mediaeval, even though its features have been renewed.
 It rises in three stages to battlements, supported by diagonal buttresses to the first stage only, which also serves as a porch, entrance to the church being gained through the W. door.
-According to David Verey and Alan Brooks (The Buildings of England: Gloucestershire - the Cotswolds, pub.
-Penguin, 1970), the now unreadable stone tablet on the N. wall of the chancel commemorates Anthony Greenhill, who died in 1596.
+The tower arch and transept arches inside the church are probably early thirteenth century in date.